bradallenfisher/dmd-course-materials/projects/ritual.md

 # Ritual
-For this project, you will create a ritual that can help you or another person modify or improve some aspect of daily life.

-In this project, you will prototype an app interface that solves a simple problem.
+For this project, you will create a ritual that can help you modify or improve some aspect of daily life.
+By the end of the project, you will have created a prototype mobile app interface.

 ## Materials
 - Camera